 In 2004, Dave became the first Puzzle Brother to actually get a puzzle published.
 The puzzle "Switcheroo" appeared in the February 2005 "Games World of Puzzles" and was the first of many puzzles Dave's had in Games.
 Dave's byline has also appeared multiple times in The New York Times, The Los Angeles Times and USA Today.
 Bob made his construction debut shortly thereafter and has mostly been featured in the Los Angeles Times' hard Saturday puzzle.
 The two brothers had their first joint appearance in the April 2, 2006 Los Angeles Times with a puzzle called "OO-EE" for which they came up with all the theme entries during a drive on the Garden State Parkway en route to Atlantic City.

 Conversely, Bob was the first Puzzle Brother to test the waters of competitive solving when he made his first appearance at the 1998 American Crossword Puzzle Tournament.
 He placed sixth overall, one of the best rookie finishes ever, and won the "B" division.
 He has done well since, in spite of a long layoff from competitive solving necessitated by a diagnosis of leukemia in 2000 (he is now cancer-free).
 Cited by Will Shortz as one of the top solvers in the tri-state area, Bob was profiled in a memorable article in the Newark Star-Ledger prior to the 2007 ACPT.
-Most recently Bob won the 2005 and 2006 Community Blood Services tournaments (the only two held) and the 2007, 2008, 2010 and 2011 Westchester Crossword Tournaments.
+After his return to competitive solving, Bob has won the 2005 and 2006 Community Blood Services tournaments (the only two held), the 2007, 2008, 2010, 2011 and 2013 Westchester Crossword Tournaments, and the "B" division title at the 2013 ACPT, making him one of only two two-time winners of "B" (the other being Randolph Ross).

 Dave made his ACPT debut in 2005, but the rookie crown was not to be in the year of Amy Reynaldo's debut.
 However, he bounced back in 2006 to win the "D" division has finished higher in every year since.
 In 2010, Dave for the first time had a perfect ACPT, finishing a personal best 51st.
 He and Bob have also won the Doubles trophy in Westchester in 2006, having finished first correctly as a team on all three puzzles, but this made them ineligible to play the stage puzzle.
 They have competed individually ever since.